 Also, according to paragraph 2 of Art.
 12 No. 118-FZ, the bailiff has the right to check documents from all participants in enforcement proceedings, as well as from employers when it comes to financial condition their workers.

-Delivering the evader to the courtrooms.
+Delivery of the evading person to the courtrooms.

-Implementation of enforcement proceedings.
+Carrying out enforcement proceedings.

 • Search for the defendant.

-• Search for his sources of income.
+• Finding his sources of income.

 • Seizure of property and income.